BICENTENNIAL TRIBUTE

 H: My friends and fellow council-men (sits, sighs) Oons - and it's not a good oons I fear - Byron has taken a Palazzo - we shall never see his alabaster countenance lit by your fire again my dear Murray - it'll be all stabbings, adultery and tertians - yea, insurrections - oons!

-G: Here, Mr. Hobhouse (hands over pile of versicles) - his Lordships corrections - some appear to have been dragged through a canal - they are full of some gross omissions of words which spoil both sense and rhyme
+G: Here, Mr. Hobhouse (hands over pile of versicles) - his Lordships corrections - they appear to have been dragged through a canal, and full of some gross omissions of words which spoil both sense and rhyme

 G: Indeed - 'tis is shockingly amusing - he must be mad!
 Such a trifle of gumpf is not our Childe - and the subject (inhales) is fit solely for a lull in the Carnivale

-H: Gentlemen - although I grieve as ye - and our great hopes of getting Byron into the Abbey are all bust dashed - as he now a thoroughgoing Venetian - I must admit to being partially carried along with the gaieties of the piece
+H: Gentlemen - although I grieve as ye (is pacing with intent) and our great hopes of getting Byron into the Abbey are all but dashed - as he now a thoroughgoing Venetian - I must admit to being partially carried along with the gaieties of the piece

 M: It is the work of his Lordship's valet?
 Oh my stars and garters!